“In or out, here or

 “Yah, you’ll eat me first, bitch…” COUGH, cough…

 I squirmed and kicked in the squeaky springed bed, restlessly grabbing at its metal spoked headboard, unable to place that second voice, but disinclined to sniff it out any further.
 My clammy, clenching hands soon slipped into the bed board’s paint-chipped grooves, dug by so many frantic fingers before me.
-It felt as though each dirty nailed digit had dug in firmly, scraping back and forth with the bitter grit of a power sander.
-And I couldn’t even begin to account for the dark, rumbling nightmarinating hours.
+It felt as though each dirty nailed digit had dug in firmly, scraping back and forth with bitter grit.
+And I couldn’t even begin to account for the dark, rumbling, nightmarinating hours.

 “Put that damn stogie out, I tell ya!”

 “Aww, kiss, kiss.
 Just come down to 703, girl.
 I gotsta a big La Palina for y’all…”